LucianoAAP/LucianoAAP/README.md

 <a href="mailto:lucianoalmeidaap@gmail.com"><img alt="Email" src="https://img.shields.io/badge/Email-lucianoalmeidaap@gmail.com-blue?style=flat-square&logo=gmail"></a>
 </p>

-This README was inspired by the templates provided by [reeveng](https://github.com/reeveng) and [AVS1508](https://github.com/AVS1508).
+This README was inspired by a public template provided by [AVS1508](https://github.com/AVS1508).

 <!--
 **LucianoAAP/LucianoAAP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.